KaanAlper/Facial-Recognition-Attendance-System/README.md

 - **User-friendly interface**
 - **Scalable and customizable**

+## App Variations
+ The mysql version we work with the most is the best version.
+Pandas also works well but needs adjustments and debugging.
+PyQT5 is still in developement and incomplete.

 ## Requirements
 <details>
 <summary>To run this project, ensure you have the following installed.</summary>